-Cost: Free 10.
+Cost: \$250 7.
 Kognito https://kognito.com/ a.
-At-Risk for Faculty and Staff Listing: NREPP (Legacy) and SPRC-BPR (Previously) Description: A one-hour online interactive gatekeeper training program that utilizes immersive, simulated conversations with students to teach college faculty how to identify students exhibiting signs of psychological distress including anxiety, depression and thoughts of suicide; approach students to discuss their concern; and make a referral to the appropriate mental health professionals.
-Target: College faculty, administration and staff Content: Learners assume the role of a professor concerned about three students.
+At-Risk for High School Educators Listing: NREPP (Legacy) and SPRC-BPR (Previously) Description: A one-hour online interactive gatekeeper training program that utilizes immersive, simulated conversations with students to teach high school educators how to identify students exhibiting signs of psychological distress including anxiety, depression and thoughts of suicide; approach students to discuss their concern; and make a referral to school support services Target: High school faculty, administration and staff Content: Learners assume the role of a teacher concerned about three students.
 After reviewing their profiles and descriptions of behaviors, they engage in simulated conversations with each student to learn effective strategies to achieve positive outcomes.